Discover what VPS servers and RDP accounts are and what they do

 - in VPS

-While VPS is a server on its own while having a dedicated IP and administrator access.
-But Remote Desktop Protocol (RDP) is a Microsoft protocol designed to facilitate application, data transfer, security and encryption between client users, devices and a virtual network server.
+Remote Desktop Protocol (RDP) is a Microsoft protocol designed to facilitate application, data transfer, security, and encryption between client users, devices, and a virtual network server.
 It enables a remote user to add a graphical interface to the desktop of another computer.
 Each RDP Server is shared among ~10 remote desktop accounts.
-You don't get administrator access in the server but all the work you do in your RDP Account are 100% private.
+You don't get administrator access in the server but all the work you do in your RDP Account is 100% private.

 In brief, RDP provides remote display and input capabilities over network connections for Windows-based applications running on a server, while VPS is a virtual machine that you can use to host your data and since VPS runs its own OS, you can get a Windows or Linux VPS server.

+But which one should you get?
 That totally depends on your needs.
-If you want to host websites or want complete control of the Server, you should probably go for a VPS.
-If you want a shared server with high configuration and without administrator access you should go for RDP Account.
+If you want to host websites or want complete control of the server, you should probably go for a VPS.
+If you want a shared server with high configuration and without regard for administrator access you should go for RDP Account.